LogtalkDotOrg/logtalk3/examples/engines/tbbt/NOTES.md

 	http://www.samkass.com/theories/RPSSL.html

-Currently this example requires SWI-Prolog.
+Currently this example requires ECLiPSe or SWI-Prolog.
 It should run also on XSB and YAP if and when these systems fix the bugs in their multi-threading support.